Well, well, well, looky what I have here, ladies and gentlemen, my formerly nicotine-stained fingers.

 Well, if a voter is going to vote based on polls, then the voters totally confused.

-With such disparate results, opinion polls would seem to hold little value, but read properly.
+With such disparate results, opinion polls would seem to hold little value, but read properly, yeah, and by whom, and at the right time, political polls offer plenty of insight, experts say.

-Most simply, national polls reflect what issues are important to voters, but they provide little information as to who is winning, the analyst said.
+Most simply, national polls reflect what issues are important to voters, but they provide little information as to who is winning, the analysts said.

-Early state polls are handier for judging the horse race of cash.
+Early state polls are handier for judging the horse race of cast.

-So in the midst of Hillary beginning to tank here, we get a story from Reuters from Polsters saying, hey, these national, we got an USA Today poll out today, saying, hey, Hillary and Rudy both tanking Obama and Huckabee are rising, but pay no attention to it, says Reuters.
+In the midst of Hillary beginning to tank here, we get a story from Reuters from pollsters saying, hey, these national, we got a USA Today poll out today.

 Isn't this just peachy keen?

-Folks, I really would caution you on paying attention to these daily polls and trying to take a lot out of them.
+Folks, I really would caution you on paying attention to these daily polls and trying to take a lot out of them because they're meaningless.

-Just as they were meaningless six months ago.
+Just as they were meaningless six months ago, they are meaningless today.

 If the polls had been useful six months ago, guess who would be the Republican nominee?